socialsensor/community-evolution-analysis/README.md

 ##Evolution analysis using Matlab##

-Any new data to be analysed should be placed in the _../data/_ folder In the case where the user has data from a different source other than the provided crawler, in order for the python files to work, the data should either be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's) or in a txt file of the form:
+Any new data to be analysed should be placed in the _../data/_ folder In the case where the user has data from a different source, in order for the python files to work, the data should either be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's) or in a txt file of the form:

     user1 \TAB user2,user3... \TAB "created_at_timestamp" \TAB text \newline

 ###Step1: json Parsing (Python)###
 The python parsing code consists of 8 files containing user friendly scripts for parsing the required data from json files.
-There are 4 files to be used with the json files extracted from the crawler and 4 files to be used with jsons from any other Twitter API dependant source.
+There are 4 files to be used with jsons from any other Twitter API dependant source.
 More specifically, they are used to create txt files which contain the mentions entries between twitter users as well as the time at which these mentions were made and the context in which they were included.

 The json_mention_multifile* files provide as many txt files as there are json files.